saurabhsrivastva/Insta_bot-with-selenium/README.md

 # I have taken care of all the things to keep this bot pretending to be real but still in some case one can face ban
 # Selenium and time modules are used in this script
 # I am trying these things to make digital marketing connected with automation.
 # Thankyou!
-Ebjoy this python code.
+Enjoy this python code.